apereo/cas/cas-server-documentation/installation/Maven-Overlay-Installation.md

     │   │   │                           └── UrlBuilder.java

 Also, note that for any custom Java component to compile and be included in the final `cas.war` file, the `pom.xml` in the Maven overlay must include a reference to the Maven Java compiler so classes can compile.

-Here is a *sample* build configuration:
+Here is a *sample* Maven build configuration:

 ```xml